kengentenerende/ThreatHunting/THPTHEEA.md

 ### Detection
 - [detect-ppid-spoof.py](https://github.com/WithSecureLabs/ppid-spoofing/blob/master/detect-ppid-spoof.py)

-> **ProcessHacker**
+> **ProcessHacker**\
-- On General Tab:
+> - On General Tab:\
-    - Commandline: 0
+>     - Commandline: 0\
-    - Suspicious "Current Directory" (location of the payload)
+>     - Suspicious "Current Directory" (location of the payload)\
-    - Parent Process: Duplicated from the filename of the parent process.
+>     - Parent Process: Duplicated from the filename of the parent process.\
-- On Threads Tab:
+> - On Threads Tab:\
-    - Only has Stard Address of Duplicated Process.
+>     - Only has Stard Address of Duplicated Process.\
-- On Handles Tab:
+> - On Handles Tab:\
-    - 0x40 shows the location of current directory
+>     - 0x40 shows the location of current directory\
-    - Spoofed Process has single Thread related to its filename.
+>     - Spoofed Process has single Thread related to its filename.\
-- On Modules Tab:
+> - On Modules Tab:\
-    - Same with Process Injection, the payload can be traced in Modules Tab.
-Get the base adress.
+>     - Same with Process Injection, the payload can be traced in Modules Tab.
+Get the base adress.\
-- On Memory Tab:
+> - On Memory Tab:\
-    - Locate the payload using base adress on Modules Tab.
+>     - Locate the payload using base adress on Modules Tab.
 Usually has WCX/RCX protection.

 # Process Doppelganging